 Does reassessment and the term revaluation mean the same thing?

-What is the difference between the assessed value calculated for my property and the price I paid for it?
+I'm wondering about the difference between the assessed value calculated for my property and the price I paid for it?

-Your property’s selling price is an amount paid between a buyer and seller in an individual transaction.
+- Your property’s selling price is an amount paid between a buyer and seller in an individual transaction.
 This amount may differ from what another individual would be willing to pay for a variety of reasons such as personal preferences, negotiating skills, and particular wants and desires of both the seller and buyer.

 How does the City assess residential properties?